dexie/Dexie.js/addons/Dexie.Syncable/README.md

     </body></html>

 #### 2. Use UUID based Primary Keys ($$)
-Two way replication requires not to use auto-incremented keys if any sync node should be able to create objects no matter offline or online.
+Two way replication cannot use auto-incremented keys if any sync node should be able to create objects no matter if it is offline or online.
 Dexie.Syncable comes with a new syntax when defining your store schemas: the double-dollar prefix ($$).
-Similary to the ++ prefix in Dexie (meaining auto-incremented primary key), the double-dollar prefix means that the key will be given a universally unique identifier (UUID), in string format (For example "9cc6768c-358b-4d21-ac4d-58cc0fddd2d6").
+Similary to the ++ prefix in Dexie (meaning auto-incremented primary key), the double-dollar prefix means that the key will be given a universally unique identifier (UUID), in string format (For example "9cc6768c-358b-4d21-ac4d-58cc0fddd2d6").

     var db = new Dexie("MySyncedDB");
     db.version(1).stores({